kenslin7/CML-Homelab/README.md

 ## DHCP Snooping Configuration

 DHCP snooping is configured on switches to prevent rogue DHCP servers from handing out incorrect DHCP information.
 It builds an IP-to-MAC address table based on DHCP messages passing through the switch.
-Ports are untrusted by default and only accept DHCP client messages — DHCP server messages are dropped.
-It's configured on a per-VLAN basis.
+Ports are untrusted by default and only accept DHCP client messages.
+Any DHCP server messages are dropped.
+DHCP snooping is configured on a per-VLAN basis.

 **SW1 DHCP snooping configuration:**

 ![DHCP snooping on SW1](images/image21.png)

 SW2 is configured identically to SW1.
-Only two commands are needed here — the DHCP server lives on R1, which connects to SW1 and SW2 via routed ports that can't be configured as trusted.
+Only two commands were needed here since the DHCP server is configured on R1, which connects to SW1 and SW2 via routed ports that can't be configured as trusted.
 No ports within VLANs 10, 20, or 30 should be sending DHCP server messages.
 I configured the port-channel between SW1 and SW2 as trusted for DHCP snooping in case the link between R1 and SW2 goes down.

 ### DHCP Pool Configuration

 DHCP is configured on R1 to provide addresses to clients, with DHCP relay agents configured on the VLAN 10, 20, and 30 SVIs pointing to R1.
 I also excluded IP addresses already in use.
-Since DHCP snooping is configured, leases populate the DHCP snooping binding table, which is also used later for Dynamic ARP Inspection.
+Since DHCP snooping is configured, DHCP leases will populate the DHCP snooping binding table, which is also used later for Dynamic ARP Inspection.

 **Excluded DHCP addresses:**